 The use of face mask is mandatory in enclosed public premises such as bars, restaurants, shops and cultural establishments, among others.

-The use of face masks is mandatory for all people over eight years old, although it is recommended starting at six years old.
+The use of face masks is mandatory for all people over 6 years old, although it is recommended starting at six years old.

 As this practice entails a certain risk, both smoking and the use of vaping devices is prohibited whilst walking on public streets, regardless of whether you are on your own or in a group.

 Smoking or using vaping devices is permitted individually, as long as the smoker stays in one place and keeps a safe social distance from other pedestrians.